 Common sense and safety should always be a participant's first priority when engaging in any non-weapon tactic.
 Participants should avoid being excessively rough with one another.
-Heavily armored participants may not initiate grappling with more lightly armored opponents.
+Players wearing AR 3 and 4 may only initiate grappling with other players in AC 3 or 4-players wearing AR 2 or less are unrestricted in initiating grappling.
 However, it should be noted that certain non-weapon tactics may instigate a grappling situation, such as shield bashing, shield pressing, the grabbing of weapons and/or armor, etc. In this case, the participant receiving the bashing, pressing, or grabbing may initiate grappling, regardless of armor type.